Home | Site Index | Disclaimer | Email Me!

 Collegiate Licensing Company a Georgia firm, who doesn't want people making items from their licensed fabrics and appear to be doing the dirty work for Sykel and Sy Garfinkel who don't appear to have the gonads to do it themselves.
 What is in that Georgia water?
 It sure isn't that Southern Hospitality we've heard much about.
 Added April 15, 2006.

-Copyright Deposit, a company that misrepresents that they are copyrighting your work.
+Copyright Scams, internet companies that appear to misrepresent that they are copyrighting your work.
 Added August 1, 2008.
+Group members include Copyright Deposit, Copyright Name, Copyright Creators, Insights2, and Copyright Witness.

 Creative Memories the scrapbook people, who say they own "creative" and "memories" and you can't use them together in any form.
 Baloney.
 There's nothing creative about their sorry-ass attitude.

-Cyber Cops, companies who specialize in searching the intertnet to report trademark and copyright infringements to the IP owners for a fee.
+Cyber Cops, companies who specialize in searching the internet to report trademark and copyright infringements to the IP owners for a fee.
 In our opinion, they are not qualified to make these decisions because they are being influenced by their billable hours and activities.
-Most don't really care about the law and use highly questionable tactics.
-On this list are:
+Most do not really care about the law and use highly questionable tactics.
+We consider Cyber Cops to be inherently dishonest.
+On this list are included:

 • Art Impressions Licensing Added May 27, 2008